Cloud Hosting: Myths vs Reality

 Such solutions are part of a wider IT revolution, which has evolved from traditional thick-client IT solutions.
-There are two key players here: Cloud Hosting, and Managed Hosting, both of which enable bus operators and local authorities to shift IT resource from physical underlying networks and servers, to those hosted elsewhere.
+There are two key players here: Cloud Hosting, and Managed Hosting, both of which enable bus operators and local authorities to shift IT resources from physical underlying networks and servers to those hosted elsewhere.

 But there’s a simple and important difference between the two: Managed hosting utilises dedicated servers and IT equipment at a single facility; while Cloud uses a vast network of multi-tenanted servers, often pulled from different data centres in different locations.

 The obvious potential benefits of Cloud and Managed Hosting have seen them gain traction in public transport, leading to a rise in ‘Software as a Service’ (Saas) or ‘Infrastructure as a Service’ (Iaas) models.

 However, it appears that Cloud technology is especially susceptible to the perils of myth.
 For example, perhaps the most prevalent myth about the Cloud is that it will always save local authorities and bus operators money – see below.

 In his session, Gareth helped to dispel these myths, arguing that their existence impedes innovation and detracts attention from the actual opportunities and challenges present in all hosting models.

 So what are the most common myths about Cloud hosting?
 And what is the reality?
 Let’s see…